pixie-io/pixie-demos/README.md

 Demo project to accompany the [Detect SQL injections with Pixie](https://blog.px.dev/sql-injection/) blog post.
 This demo shows how to use Pixie to detect SQL injections on a Kubernetes application.

+## http2-tracing

+Demo project to accompany the [Observing HTTP/2 Traffic is Hard, but eBPF Can Help](https://blog.px.dev/http2-tracing/) blog post.
+This is a basic example of how to trace HTTP/2 messages using eBPF uprobes.

 # Have questions?
 Need help?

 Please reach out on our Pixie Community [Slack](https://slackin.px.dev/) or file a GitHub issue.